Becoming a tutor opens doors to new opportunities.

-University students who have tutor jobs London or in the UK and teach younger pupils are more likely to be successful in their own studies whilst helping their students achieve their specific goals.
+University students who have tutor jobs and teach younger students are more likely to be successful in their own studies whilst helping their students achieve their specific goals.

-Let's say you did A-level sciences and you're now studying for a BSc in Applied Mathematics.
-Your help as a maths tutor or even a physics tutor could be invaluable to an A-level student coming to the end of their school career.
+Let's say you did AP Level sciences and you're now studying for a BSc in Applied Mathematics.
+Your help as a maths tutor or even a physics tutor could be invaluable to an AP student coming to the end of their school career.

 The same goes for those studying humanities, who might be able to give lessons in English writing skills or reading comprehension.

 Your subject knowledge and exam skills can be priceless to someone who needs them.